jedyeo/jedyeo/README.md

 ### Hi there 👋🏼

 Hey, I'm [Jed](http://jedyeo.com/).
-I'm a fifth year Engineering Physics student at the University of British Columbia.
-I'm expected to graduate in May 2023 and am not currently looking for any positions, though please feel free to reach out and connect!
+I'm based in Austin, U.S.A. as a software engineer for [Cvent](https://www.cvent.com/).
+I graduated from [UBC Engineering Physics](https://you.ubc.ca/ubc_programs/engineering-physics/) in 2023, focusing on all things related to math and computers.
+Please reach out and connect, I love meeting new people!

 **Skillset:**